Frequency and Severity of Gastrointestinal Adverse Events in GLP-1 and GLP-2 Clinical Trials: Key Insights and Findings

 Impact on Weight Reduction and Waist Circumference

-Gastrointestinal Adverse Events Associated with Semaglutide
+Gastrointestinal Adverse Events Associated with GLP-1 and GLP-2

 Incidence of Nausea, Vomiting, and Diarrhea